 Most people think of communication as simply exchanging information.
 But if we’re not intentionally listening to the person we’re talking with, then we’re not really communicating at all.
-By learning to listen with intention, you can build better personal and professional relationships.
+You can build better personal and professional relationships by learning to listen with intention.
 You’ll also be able to get more out of your conversations and better understand the people around you.

-In today’s busy world, it can be challenging to find time to really listen to others.
-But by giving your full attention and focusing on the speaker, you’ll not only improve your communication skills but also deepen your relationships and build stronger connections with the people in your life.
+In today’s busy world, finding time to listen to others can be challenging.
+But by giving your full attention and focusing on the speaker, you’ll improve your communication skills and deepen your relationships and build stronger connections with the people in your life.

-In a moment, I’ll share 5 tips on becoming a better listener but first, let’s do some foundational work.
+In a moment, I’ll share five tips on becoming a better listener but first, let’s do some foundational work.

 The Importance of Listening

 The ability to listen is critical to our success in both our personal and professional lives.
 Yet, for many of us, listening is something we take for granted.
 We don’t think about how important it is to be able to really hear what the other person is saying – we just assume that we’re doing it.